Blaise Agüera y Arcas

 In 2016, he founded the Artists and Machine Intelligence program at Google, which creates art by pairing machine intelligence engineers with artists.

 Before he joined Google in 2013, Agüera y Arcas was an engineer at Microsoft and the architect of Bing Maps and Bing Mobile.

-Agüera y Arcas has published scientific articles, essays, op-eds, and the books Ubi Sunt in 2022, Who Are We Now? in 2023, and What Is Life? and What Is Intelligence? in 2025.
-He appears regularly at TED.
+Agüera y Arcas has published scientific articles, essays, op-eds, and has given TED Talks.
+He wrote the books Ubi Sunt in 2022, Who Are We Now? in 2023, and What Is Life? and What Is Intelligence? in 2025.

 Early life and education

 Blaise Agüera y Arcas was born in Providence, Rhode Island to a Spanish father and an American mother.
 He grew up in Mexico City.
 As a teenager, Agüera y Arcas interned with the U.S. Navy research center in Bethesda, Maryland, where he reprogrammed the guidance software for aircraft carriers to improve their stability at sea, which helped to reduce seasickness among sailors.
 In 1998 Agüera y Arcas graduated from Princeton University where he received a B.A. in physics.